nerdschoolbergen/build-and-deploy/_exercises/exercise_4.md

 :pencil2: Add a _pipeline_.
 A pipeline is a build pipeline which our deployment will belong to.
 This workshop will only utilize one pipeline, but a bigger project might consist of many apps that needs to be deployed individually.
 :pencil2: Name the pipeline something similar to what you named the project.
 :pencil2: Choose `production` as the stage/environment.
+:pencil2: Finally, click "Create app" to create your Heroku app.

 ## Connecting TravisCI and Heroku